sambarluc/tracmass/README.md

 TRACMASS has been set up to run with velocities integrated with models such as NEMO, ORCA, ROMS, POM, MICOM, IFS-ECMWF and EC-Earth.

+Andrea Cimatoribus: Adapted code to work with binary MITgcm output.
+Stripped the code of all calendar functionality.
+That is done in the GCM and doing it a second time is only a source of confusion.

 Quickstart
 ==========